ueno/base-drafts/draft-ietf-quic-transport.md

 from the server, it MUST discard any packet it receives with a different Source Connection ID.

-Each endpoint includes the Source Connection ID it includes in Initial packets in the handshake_connection_id transport parameter; see
+Each endpoint includes the value of the Source Connection ID from Initial packets it sends in the handshake_connection_id transport parameter; see
 {{transport-parameter-definitions}}.
 Each endpoint validates that the value received from the peer is identical to the value of the transport parameter.
 Absense of the handshake_connection_id transport parameter or a mismatch in